-VISION VISION A Caribbean Community that is integrated, inclusive and resilient; driven by knowledge, excellence, innovation and productivity; a Community where every citizen is secure and has the opportunity to realise his or her potential with guaranteed human rights and social justice; and contributes to, and shares in, its economic, social and cultural prosperity; a Community which is a unified and competitive force in the global arena.
-ULTIMATE OUTCOMES Strong Economic Growth and Reduction in Poverty and Unemployment Improved Quality of Life Peducod Environmental Vulnershillty INTEGRATED STRATEGIC PRIORITIES Economic Resilience Stabilisation and Sustainable Economic Growth and Development Building F Social Resilience - Equitable Human and Social Development Resilience Environmental Resilience Technological Resilience Strengthening the CARICOM Identity and Spirit of Community Strengthening Community Governance GOALS To engender sustainable growth of the economies of Member States To ensure sustainable human and social development in the Region with reduced levels of poverty and equitable access by vulnerable groups and significant improvement of citizen security by facilitating a safe, just and free community To reduce vulnerability to disaster risk and the effects of climate change and ensure effective management of the natural resources across Member States To engender innovative, technology-driven economies and societies in the Region.
+VISION where every citizen is secure and has the oppo rtunity to realise his or he er potential with guarante nce, innovation and produced human rights and soor a unified and competitive cial justice; and ULTIMATE OUTCOMES Strong Economic Growth and Reduction in Poverty and Unemployment Improved Quality of Life Poduced Environmental Vulnerschilling $\widehat{1}$ INTEGRATED STRATEGIC PRIORITIES Economic Resilience Stabilisation and Sustainable Economic Growth and Development Building F Social Resilience - Equitable Human and Social Development Resilience Environmental Resilience Technological Resilience Strengthening the CARICOM Identity and Spirit of Community Strengthening Community Governance GOALS To engender sustainable growth of the economies of Member States To ensure sustainable human and social development in the Region with reduced levels of poverty and equitable access by vulnerable groups and significant improvement of citizen security by facilitating a safe, just and free community To reduce vulnerability to disaster risk and the effects of climate change and ensure effective management of the natural resources across Member States To engender innovative, technology-driven economies and societies in the Region.
 To refine and intensify the promotion of the 'CARICOM Identity' that binds the people of Member States together and engenders a sustained sense of belonging.
 To ensure effective and efficient governance arrangements that support good decision-making, successful implementation of the regional agenda and accountability by all actors.
-ECN 1: Accelerate implementation and use of the CARICOM Single Market and Economy SOC 1: Advance Human Capital Development: Key Skills, Education Reform and Youth Development ENV 1: Advance Climate Adaption and Mitigation TEC1: Develop a Single CARICOM ICT Space UNY 1: Enhance Public Education, Public Information, Public Relations and Advocacy GOV 1: Reform of Organs, Bodies and Governance Arrangements to enhance Decision-Making, Implementation and Accountability and Enforcement EGIES ECN 2: Integrate into the Global Economy SOC 2: Mainstream inclusiveness in Public Policy: Gender, Persons with Disabilities, Age ENV 2: Advance Disaster Mitigation and Management TEC 2: Bring Technology to the People and Transform them to Digital Citizens and Digital Entrepreneurs UNY 2: Refine and Promote the CARICOM Identity and Civilization GOV 2: Develop Arrangements for Participatory Governance STRATE ECN 3: Introduce Measures for Macroeconomic Stabilisation SOC 3: Advance Initiatives for Health and Wellness ENV 3: Enhance Management of the Environment and Natural Resources TEC 3: Strengthen Cyber Security UNY 3: Facilitate opportunities for the people of the Region to build social and economic relationships GOV 3: Develop Governance Arrangements for Community Institutions ECN 4: Build Competitiveness and Unleash Key Economic Drivers to Transition to Growth SOC 4: Enhance Citizen Security and Justice TEC 4: Mobilise Resources and Commitment of Member States to Invest in ICT UNY 4: Strengthen Relationships among Member States GOV 4: Strengthen Relationships and Build Partnerships with IDPs GOV 5: Develop and Agree on the Desired Governance Arrangements for the Future
+STRATEGIES ECN 1: Accelerate implementation and use of the CARICOM Single Market and Economy SOC 1: Advance Human Capital Development: Key Skills, Education Reform and Youth Development ENV 1: Advance Climate Adaption and Mitigation TEC1: Develop a Single CARICOM ICT Space UNY 1: Enhance Public Education, Public Information, Public Relations and Advocacy GOV 1: Reform of Organs, Bodies and Governance Arrangements to enhance Decision- Making, Implementation and Accountability and Enforcement ECN 2: Integrate into the Global Economy SOC 2: Mainstream inclusiveness in Public Policy: Gender, Persons with Disabilities, Age ENV 2: Advance Disaster Mitigation and Management TEC 2 : Bring Technology to the People and Transform them to Digital Citizens and Digital Entrepreneurs UNY 2: Refine and Promote the CARICOM Identity and Civilization GOV 2: Develop Arrangements for Participatory Governance ECN 3: Introduce Measures for Macroeconomic Stabilisation SOC 3: Advance Initiatives for Health and Wellness ENV 3: Enhance Management of the Environment and Natural Resources TEC 3: Strengthen Cyber Security UNY 3: Facilitate opportunities for the people of the Region to build social and economic relationships GOV 3: Develop Governance Arrangements for Community Institutions ECN 4 : Build Competitiveness and Unleash Key Economic Drivers to Transition to Growth SOC 4: Enhance Citizen Security and Justice TEC 4: Mobilise Resources and Commitment of Member States to Invest in ICT UNY 4: Strengthen Relationships among Member States GOV 4: Strengthen Relationships and Build Partnerships with IDPs GOV 5 : Develop and Agree on the Desired Governance Arrangements for the Future